WestleyHoward/ifsc-1310/README.md

 # ifsc-1310
 .prettierrc is utilized in order to config the appearance of the code.
 I cannot properly read code layers quickly with single spaces, so 4 space tabs as a default allow me to work more efficiently and see which layer something is in the moment I look at it.
+In the HTML5 Assessment, I have done some studying into CSS to provide the desired result for line breaks, rather than writing 2 line breaks in the html.